MITLibraries/backrest/README.md

     java -jar backrest-all-<version>.jar

-By default, the service will listen on port 4567.
+By default, the service will listen on any IP address.
+To bind to a specific one, set the environment variable:

+    BACKREST_SVC_HOST=128.45.66.56

+Similarly, the service will listen on port 4567 by default.
 To change this, set another environment variable:

     BACKREST_SVC_PORT=8080